-Coconuts are known for their immense versatility ranging from traditional uses in a few communities to modern uses, structured on scientific analysis.
+Coconuts are known for their immense versatility ranging from traditional uses in some communities to modern uses, centered on scientific analysis.
 These types of are the fruit of the coconut palm, and are grown abundantly in many tropical and semitropical countries like India.
-Coconuts are known for their large quantity of normal water, then when immature, they are harvested in this water which is very refreshing to drink and packed with nutrients.
-Mature coconuts have a little amount of drinking water, but by then the endosperm has formed a thick white kernel which is processed to deliver oil.
+Coconuts are known for their large quantity of normal water, and once immature, they are harvested just for this water which is very refreshing to drink and packed with nutrients.
+Mature coconuts have a little amount of drinking water, but by then the endosperm has formed a thick white kernel which is processed to produce oil.
 Coconut palms produce their first fruit in six to ten years, reaching peak production in 15-20 years.
-In ideal conditions, just one tree can yield 75 fruits in a year.
+In ideal conditions, an individual tree can yield 75 fruits in a year.

 Coconuts are processed to yield both oil and what is called coconut milk.
-Coconut oil, an edible olive oil, is extracted from the kernel of mature coconuts.
-Excellent high fat content, which renders it more immune to oxidation or rancidity letting it last up to six months at 24 degrees C without spoiling.
-Its high fats content also makes the regular consumption a good issue, with most doctors advising against it.
+Coconut oil, an edible petrol, is extracted from the kernel of mature coconuts.
+Excellent high fat content, which renders it more resists oxidation or rancidity letting it last up to six months at 24 degrees C without spoiling.
+Its high fats content also makes their regular consumption a good issue, with most doctors advising against it.

 Helps relieve symptoms associated with gallbladder disease because it is absorbed directly into the blood stream avoiding over-production of bile.
 Other studies have clearly shown that traditional cultures who have significant amounts of coconut oil in their diet do not suffer from modern diseases, as seen in western cultures who heavily promote low-fat diets.